 The real estate commission rates in California, which more often than not reach upwards of 6% of a home’s sale price, are some of the highest in the nation.
-So, if you know how to sell your house without paying commission to a real estate agent, you could save yourself tens of thousands of dollars.
+So, if you know how to sell your house without paying a commission to a real estate agent.
+You could save yourself tens of thousands of dollars.
 Saving even a few thousand on an older, smaller house in Marysville or Fresno is nothing to sneeze at—especially if money is tight because of pending medical bills or other time-sensitive financial obligations.
-But, without paying for the help of a professional real estate agent, can you still attract serious buyers who are able, and willing, to pay you a fair price for your home?
+But, without paying for the help of a professional real estate agent.
+Can you still attract serious buyers who are able, and willing, to pay you a fair price for your home?
 You can, and we will show you how.

 How to Sell Your House Without Paying Commission

 There are certainly advantages to using a real estate agent to help you sell your home.
 But the biggest disadvantage—the cost—can be enough to make anyone think twice.
 Sure, effectively marketing a property takes some creative savvy, and showing a home to prospective buyers takes time and patience.
 But, having a professional handle those tasks does not necessarily take the sting out of paying real estate agent fees.